Wbeaching/Cryptanalysis-Using-Deep-Neural-Networks/README.md

+# 2020-Optimized deep neural network for cryptanalysis of DES
 # Cryptanalysis-Using-Deep-Neural-Network
 # Algorithm
 The algorithm computes the error derivative of the weights (FW) by computing the rate of change of error with change in activity level (FA).
 The fact is this rate is simply the difference between the actual and expected output.
 We compute the error by first identifying all weights between the hidden layer and the output layers.
 Then the product of the weights and this error are added.
 The sum is equated to the error for the chosen hidden layer.
 This calculation goes for every layer and that is when back propagation comes in.
 As we are calculating the errors we can go back from a layer to another to modify the initials.
 Once a FA gets computed properly, EW gets calculated in forward manner.